XDgov/data-design-standards/pages/components/typography.md

   </div>
   <h3>Choosing a Typeface for Screens</h3>
   <p>
-    When designing data visualizations for screens, we generally recommend using sans-serif fonts.
+    When designing data visualizations for screens, such as mobile, web, or presentation, we generally recommend using sans-serif fonts.
 Sans-serif fonts tend to scale better in lower-resolution screens and are more commonly used in websites.
   </p>
 </div>
 <div id="sizing">